ClusterHQ/flocker/docs/introduction/index.rst

 This depends on Docker 1.8 or later.

-See also the `GitHub repo for this project <https://github.com/ClusterHQ/flocker-docker-plugin>`_.

 .. _labs-architecture-note:

 .. note::
-    Note that you should either use the Flocker Docker plugin to associate containers with volumes (the integration architecture described above), or you should use the :ref:`Flocker containers API <api>` and :ref:`flocker-deploy CLI <cli>`, but not both.
+    Note that you should either use the Flocker plugin for Docker to associate containers with volumes (the integration architecture described above), or you should use the :ref:`Flocker containers API <api>` and :ref:`flocker-deploy CLI <cli>`, but not both.

     They are distinct architectures.
     The integration approach allows Docker to control Flocker via the Flocker Dataset API.